-SANDRA HUBERT GIL is a clinical psychologist, executive coach, and global team facilitator who works in multiple international settings.
+SANDRA HUBERT GIL is a global executive coach, team facilitator, and clinical psychologist who works in multiple international settings.
 Long fascinated by the dynamics of diversity and the nature of cross-cultural adaptation and collaboration, she realizes her passion by working with coachees and teams in a variety of cultural settings.
-She especially enjoys assisting coachees during their early weeks in an unfamiliar culture as they stretch themselves beyond their comfort zone, beyond their “known.”
+She enjoys native fluency in Spanish and English.

 Sandra divides her time between Mexico City and Dallas, Texas.
 She has four grown children who also have crossed borders; two are living now in the United States, two in Mexico.
 Having been brought up with good food and great music in New Orleans, Sandra especially loves to cook either a seasoned creole meal or a spicy Mexican dish.
 And whenever possible, she can be found dancing to rock, salsa, or cumbia.

 *LAURA BERTONE, an Argentine-born cross-cultural specialist, lived in Europe for almost 20 years.
 As a Paris-based interpreter for high-level international conferences, she became fascinated by the structuring patterns behind words and actions.
 Working in this intensely multicultural setting, she developed a life-long interest in cultural and linguistic differences.